edaa-org/pyEDAA.Reports/doc/Unittesting/index.rst

          test suite's :data:`~pyEDAA.Reports.Unittesting.TestsuiteBase.Kind` field.

       :data:`~pyEDAA.Reports.Unittesting.Base.StartTime`
          Every test entity has a time when it was started.
-In case of a test case, it's the time when a single test was run.
+In case of a test case, it's the time when an individual test was run.
 In case of a test suite, it's the time when the first test within this test suite was started.
 In case of a test suite summary, it's the time when the whole regression test was started.

          If the start time is unknown, set this value to ``None``.

       :data:`~pyEDAA.Reports.Unittesting.Base.SetupDuration`
          Every test entity has a field to capture the setup duration of a test run.
-In case of a test case, it's the time spend on setting up a single test run.
+In case of a test case, it's the time spend on setting up an individual test run.
 In case of a test suite, it's the duration spend on preparing the group of tests for the first test run.

          If the setup duration can't be distinguished from the test's runtime, set this value to ``None``.